monkvision/monkjs/packages/network/README.md

 available in this pacakge all follow the same format :

 - They can accept a certain amount of parameters
-- The last parameter of the function will always be the `apiConfig` object, that describes how to communicate with the API (API domain and authentication token).
+- The last parameters of the function will always be :
+  - The `apiConfig` object, that describes how to communicate with the API (API domain and authentication token).
+  - An optional MonkState `dispatch` function that, if provided to the request function, will allow it to automatically update the local React state.
+If not provided, the function will act as a simple TypeScript function with no React functionality.
+To help you integrate Monk API requests more easily into your React apps, take a look at the `useMonkApi` hook below.
-- They always return the same object, containing the following properties:
+- Their return type always contains at least the following properties:
-  - `action` : A `MonkAction` that you can dispatch in the `MonkState` in order to synchronize the local state of the application with the distant state after this request has been made.
-See the documentation for the `@monkvision/common` package for more details about state management.
   - `body` : The API response body.
   - `response` :  The raw HTTP response object.